loader image

 Planetary Systems

-In the study of exoplanetary systems, we are actively involved in the discovery and characterization of individual planets, ranging from the smallest terrestrial worlds to the largest gas giants.
+In our research of exoplanetary systems, we are actively involved in the discovery and characterization of individual planets, ranging from the smallest terrestrial worlds to the largest gas giants.
 In particular, we contribute to the NGTS project, a transit survey conducted in Chile to search for new planets while also confirming and characterizing known ones.
 Additionally, we lead CHEPS, an initiative that uses the radial-velocity method to search for planets around iron-rich stars, providing insights into how metal-enriched environments influence planet formation.

 One of our primary research interests is the direct imaging of exoplanets using advanced adaptive optics techniques.
 We are also engaged in the search for the first exomoons.
 While natural satellites are common in our Solar System, no strong exomoon detection has yet been confirmed.
 Studying the natural satellites of the Solar System provides fundamental clues about its formation and evolution.
 Similarly, identifying and analyzing exomoons would offer a revolutionary perspective on planet formation scenarios.
 Our research focuses on detecting satellites of giant exoplanets using direct imaging and radial velocity techniques.